top of page

 Why does 'benefited' look wrong, even when it isn't?

-English quietly trains us to expect double consonants.
-We see them everywhere: transferred, regretted, omitted, controlled.
-So when benefited shows up with a single t, it can feel unfinished or suspicious.
-It's not that benefited is wrong — it just breaks the visual pattern that English has taught us to anticipate.
+We're used to seeing double consonants: permitted, regretted, omitted, submitted.
+So when benefited shows up with a single t, it might seem odd to us.
+It's not that benefited is wrong — it just breaks the visual pattern that English has subconciously taught us to anticipate.

 Is 'benefited' or 'benefitted' the correct spelling in AU English?

-Both benefited and benefitted are considered correct.
-However, in Australian English (as well as UK English and US English), benefited is more widely accepted.
-Several major UK dictionaries don't treat benefitted as a standard headword or even list it at all — both the Oxford Dictionary and Cambridge Dictionary give benefited as the correct past tense form.
+In Australian English (and in UK English and US English), benefited is more widely accepted.
+Several major UK dictionaries don't treat benefitted as a standard headword or even list it at all.
+Both the Oxford Dictionary and Cambridge Dictionary list benefited as the correct past tense form of benefit.

 Benefitted does appear occasionally, but it's far less common and more likely to be flagged by editors and spell-checkers.